atsaloli/cf3-tutorial/source/100-010-About_Collection-0150-Feedback_wanted.md

 ### Feedback Wanted

-If these examples are helpful, if you have any questions, or would like to contribute an example, please email me at aleksey (at) verticalsysadmin.com
+If these examples are helpful to you, if you have any questions, or if you would like to contribute an example, please email me at aleksey (at) verticalsysadmin.com.
+I would love to hear from you!